tmenguy/ha-solcast-solar/ADVOPTIONS.md

 By default the value set in entities is not logged.
 This option enables that at `DEBUG` level.

 An integration reload is required.

+**Key: "history_max_days"**

+Possible values: integer `22`..`3650` (default `730`)

+The number of days of history to retain for forecasts and estimated actuals.

+There may be a performance implication when too much history data is retained, depending on the platform used for Home Assistant.

 **Key: "log_update_failure_only"**